-Fires, floods, heatwaves: We're just getting started, say IPCC
+Fires, floods, heatwaves: We're just getting started, says IPCC

-This story was originally published by The Guardian and is reproduced here as a part of the Climate Desk collaboration.
+This story was originally published by the Guardian and is reproduced here as a part of the Climate Desk collaboration.

 “It is unequivocal.”
 Those stark three words are the first in the Intergovernmental Panel on Climate Change’s new report.
 The climate crisis is unequivocally caused by human activities and is unequivocally affecting every corner of the planet’s land, air and sea already.